Quantum Gates via Dynamical Decoupling of Central Qubit on IBMQ and 15NV Center in Diamond: Experimentally Realistic Model with 15 NV

 \section{Experimentally Realistic Model with \textsuperscript{15}NV}

+Having introduced a general hardware-agnostic model for DD-mediated gates, tested on a digital quantum simulator, we now focus on an experimentally realistic case.
 Among the various physical platforms utilized in quantum technologies, the NV center in diamond has been a focal point of research~\cite{NV_review1, NV_review2}, with applications ranging from quantum sensing~\cite{sensing_NV1, sensing_NV2, sensing_NV3}, to networks~\cite{communication_NV1} and memory-tokens~\cite{memory_NV, qtoken_1}.
-Apart from other qualities, the NV closely corresponds to the description of a central qubit coupled to a target one, as developed in Sec.~\ref{sec:IBMQ}.
-In this section, we thus extend the minimal model developed and benchmarked with IBMQ for the NV system.
-In Sec.~\ref{sec:H_NV}, we introduce the NV Hamiltonian and the simulation framework.
-Following that, in Sec.~\ref{sec:NV_2qubit}, we present experimental measurements of the electron spin and simulations of the nuclear spin for the DD-mediated gate.
+The NV perfectly fits the description of a central qubit coupled to a target one, as developed in Sec.~\ref{sec:IBMQ}, and here we extend the model to it.
+First, in Sec.~\ref{sec:H_NV}, we introduce the NV Hamiltonian and the simulation framework.
+In Sec.~\ref{sec:NV_2qubit}, we present experimental measurements of the electron spin and simulations of the nuclear spin for the DD-mediated gate.
 Finally, in Sec.~\ref{sec:pol_gen}, we discuss a possible application of the DD-gate for the polarization of the nuclear spins from an initial maximally mixed thermal state, supported by simulations.
 Further details on the experimental realization with NVs can be found at Appendix~\ref{appendix:nv_exp}, while the simulations of the DD-gates with NVs are provided in the QuaCCAToo tutorials section~\cite{quaccatoo_git}.